CMPA rash symptoms for if you suspect your child may have a dairy allergy, plus everything you need to know about caring

 Thankfully and by complete fluke, a consultant diagnosed Elfin soon after.
-She had a classic CMPA rash, also known as cow’s milk protein allergy or milk rash (and sometimes incorrectly referred to as CMPA eczema); I was breastfeeding and she was reacting to the dairy in my breastmilk.
+She had a classic CMPA rash, also known as cow’s milk protein allergy or dairy allergy rash (and sometimes incorrectly referred to as CMPA eczema or milk rash); I was breastfeeding and she was reacting to the dairy in my breastmilk.

 CMPA is an allergy – not an intolerance – which is where the body detects a substance it thinks is a threat (in this case cow’s milk protein), triggering an abnormal response by the immune (defence) system.